-- 1. Surface Transportation Improvement Projects Urban (STP-Urban): - Green Bay, East Ave to 22nd St S construction complete. - 6th St S, Cass to State SMFA, RFP, consultant selected. - Monitor, Avon to Lang Dr award by WisDOT, 2026 construction. - Green Bay, 22nd St S to Losey Blvd award by WisDOT, 2024 construction. - 2.
-Highway Safety Improvement Projects (HSIP): - Rectangular Rapid Flashing Beacons (RRFBs) at West Ave intersections with King and Badger.
+- 1. Completed final design of Surface Transportation Improvement Projects Urban (STP-Urban) on: Gillette St, from Caledonia St to George St, and on Green Bay St, from East Ave to 22nd St. Gillette Street construction was completed.
+Green Bay project was let for construction in 2022. - 2.
+Completed final design and construction of Highway Safety Improvement Projects (HSIP) on: Rectangular Rapid Flashing Beacons (RRFBs) at West Avenue intersections with King Street and Badger Street.